-- (2) The Company's basic principles and policies regarding corporate governance are set forth in the Corporate Governance Policy, which is available on the corporate website. (https://global.epson.com/SR/organizational_governance/) - (3) The policies and procedures that the Board of Directors follows when deciding Director compensation are stated in Article 23 of the Corporate Governance Policy. - (4) The policies and procedures that the Board of Directors follows when nominating Director candidates and dismissing Officers are stated in Article 22 of the Corporate Governance Policy. - (5) The reasons for the selection of Directors who were selected at the General Meeting of Shareholders held on June 25, 2020, are stated in the convocation notice of the 78th Ordinary General Meeting of Shareholders. (https://global.epson.com/IR/information/meeting.html)
+- (4) The policies and procedures that the Board of Directors follows when nominating Director candidates and dismissing Officers are stated in Article 22 of the Corporate Governance Policy. - (5) The reasons for the selection of Directors who were selected at the General Meeting of Shareholders held on June 25, 2021, are stated in the convocation notice of the 79th Ordinary General Meeting of Shareholders. (https://global.epson.com/IR/information/meeting.html)

-A summary of the scope of matters delegated to the management is provided in Article 14 of the

-Corporate Governance Policy.
+A summary of the scope of matters delegated to the management is provided in Article 14 of the Corporate Governance Policy.